alemancio5/Bombreak/README.md

 This is a C++ game project created while attending the scientific high school "A. Oriani" in Ravenna, Italy.

+## Use

+1) Build the project using make in the terminal in the project folder.
+2) Run the project using ./Bombreak in the terminal in the project folder.

 ## How to play

 1) Choose a table where to play.